Render settings explained - Corona Renderer for C4D

 Depth of field

-This allows for toggling and controlling the depth of field effect.
+This allows for toggling and controlling the depth of field effect to control the aperture shape.

 This allows toggling and controlling the motion blur effect.